VQAssessment/DOVER/README.md

 ## Data Preparation

-We have already converted the labels for every dataset you will need for Blind Video Quality Assessment, and the download links for the videos are as follows:
+We have already converted the labels for most popular datasets you will need for Blind Video Quality Assessment, and the download links for the **videos** are as follows:

 :book: LSVQ: [Github](https://github.com/baidut/PatchVQ)